 Skip to main content

-AgentIdentity is the primary entity in KavachOS.
-It represents a single AI agent, a process acting on behalf of a human user.
+An AgentIdentity is the primary entity in KavachOS.
+It represents one AI agent, a process acting on behalf of a human user.
 Agents are not users.
-No passwords, sessions, or OAuth flows.
-Just tokens and permissions.
+No password, no session, no OAuth flow.
+Just a token, a set of permissions, and an audit row for every call.Create one against an existing user ID, hand the token to the agent, and check every action through authorize().

 id